-All you need is 5 minutes and 6 simple ingredients for this dairy free kale pesto recipe!
-Bright and flavorful, it goes great with pasta and is ideal for topping on meat/fish, grilled vegetables, eggs, or pizza.
+All you need is 5 minutes and 6 simple ingredients for this vegan kale pesto recipe!
+Bright and flavorful, it goes great with pasta and is perfect for topping on meat/fish, grilled vegetables, eggs, or pizza.

 Why You Will Love This Recipe

-- Easy - this pesto requires only 6 simple ingredients and 5 minutes!
+- Easy - This pesto requires just 6 simple ingredients and 5 minutes!

-- Healthy - kale and walnuts make for a super healthy pesto sauce.
+- Healthy - The benefits of kale and walnuts make for a super healthy pesto sauce.

 - Mix of kale and basil - I've made pesto with only kale before, but I love basil so much that I needed a pesto in my life that had both kale and basil.
 This pesto has the healthy benefits of kale, plus the vibrant flavor of basil.
 It's a win-win 🙂